 - prepare and maintain the ground surrounding trees

-- plant and prune trees
+- plant, prune and thin trees

 - monitor and measure the growth of trees